 The RV furnace installed in the RV is controlled by a thermostat.
 The furnace requires both 12-volt power and propane gas for full operation.
 Make sure you have sufficient power available before operating your furnace.
-If you have any questions contact your dealer or Grand Design Customer Service.

-A qualified RV technician should perform all furnace maintenance at least once a year (more often depending on furnace use).
-NEVER attempt to repair the furnace yourself.
+- ALWAYS have your furnace maintenance completed by a qualified technician (at least once a year, more often depending on furnace use). - NEVER attempt to repair the furnace yourself.